Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Problem Formulation

-In this work, we consider that the trajectories of HDVs over the control horizon are predicted using the constant acceleration model.
-The constant acceleration rate of each HDV at each time step is approximated by averaging data over an estimation horizon.
-We assume that the predicted trajectories for each HDV, based on the constant acceleration model, are computed by the TLC of the lane and then transmitted to the CAVs.
+\hilitediff{In this work, we consider that the trajectories of HDVs over the control horizon are predicted using the constant acceleration model, that is, each HDV’s predicted acceleration rate remains constant over the control horizon while satisfying the speed constraint in \eqref{eq:bound-cons}.
+The constant acceleration rate of each HDV at each time step is approximated by averaging past data.} We assume that the predicted trajectories for each HDV, based on the constant acceleration model, are computed by the TLC of the lane and then transmitted to the CAVs.

 \begin{remark} Although the constant acceleration model may not precisely predict the actual behavior of HDVs, the receding horizon implementation effectively manages this discrepancy.
 Developing a more accurate prediction model for HDVs is beyond the scope of this paper. \end{remark}